mattwojo/webvr/webvr-docs/demos.md

 ## WebVR demos known to work in Edge

 The following demos are known to work in Edge with a Windows Mixed Reality immersive headset.
-To enter VR in a CodePen, make sure your headset is plugged in, and select the VR button in the bottom right of the window.
+To open an experience, click on the picture or link.
+To enter VR, make sure your headset is plugged in, and select the VR button, which is usually in the bottom right of the window.

 Occasionally you may find that a VR experience doesn't load properly (it stays on a black screen with revolving white spheres).
 Simply exit the experience by pressing the Windows button on your controller, reload the page, and try again.